Azure-Samples/AzureSqlGettingStartedSamples/go/Readme.md

 Next we will create a Go app that connects to Azure SQL database.

-Create a file named [**connect.go**](connect.go) in the AzureSqlSample folder.
+Create a copy of the file [**connect.go**](connect.go) in the AzureSqlSample folder.
 This sample uses the GoLang Context methods to ensure that there's an active connection to the database server.
-Don't forget to update the username and password with your own.
+Make sure to update the connection information.

 Prepare and run your Go app from the **AzureSqlSample** folder in the terminal.